 9. Anime& Games (Nakano & Akihabara)

 Nakano (中野) and Akihabara (秋葉原) attracts numerous visitors as a mecca of Japanese anime and gaming cultures.
-Akihabara boasts a number of shops specialized in anime, manga, video games, and card games which have enthusiastic fans around the world.
+Akihabara boasts a number of shops specializing in anime, manga, video games, and card games which have enthusiastic fans around the world.
 Explore the intriguing area which also offers exciting tourist spots such as an amusement arcade.
 Nakano also attracts anime fans with a unique shopping spot known as “Nakano Broadway (中野ブロードウェイ)”.
-It is a huge shopping complex of four floors packed with small shops selling a large collection of plastic figurines, books and anime products etc!
+It is a huge shopping complex of four floors packed with small shops selling a large collection of plastic figurines, books and anime products, etc!

 10. Hiking (Mt.
 Takao)